Naturist Beaches on the Costa del Sol

 The beach in front of the complex is naturist.
 It is narrow and relatively quiet even on summer weekends.
 There is a public shower and a kiosk open for selling soft drinks and hiring sunbeds in the summer.

 To reach the Costa Natura beach, turn off the A-7 at the km 151 roundabout west of Estepona town.
 There is limited parking on the access road serving the Costa Natura Urbanisation and at the Gran Hotel Elba next door (not part of the complex).
 Walk down to the beach via the road between the Urbanisation and the Gran Hotel Elba.
 The naturist beach is only the section infront of the Costa Natura complex.
-On the other side Hotel Fuerte Suites Estepona is located next door, there is limited parking in front of the hotel.
+On the other side is Hotel Suites Estepona, where there is limited parking in front of the hotel.

 If you're looking for a long sandy nudist beach backed by dunes and pine trees, then try Playa Artola also known as Playa de las Dunas to the west of Cabopino Marina in Marbella.
 The water is shallow, so it's safe for kids and good for wading.
 At weekends the textile to naturist ratio is fairly even.
 The non-nudist west end of the beach has restaurants, showers, first aid and the usual beach facilities.
 The dunes are now protected and cars are not allowed to enter.

 Coming from Fuengirola on the A-7 coast road, take the Cabopino turn off, continue towards the marina and turn off to the right and park on the open ground and walk through the dunes down to the beach.